Lightpool 2025

 Aqualux Wall.

 On the way up to the Winter Gardens you'll find The Chocolate Shop and Gull Power.
-The Chocolate Shop is exactly that, an empty shop with animations projected into and on chocolate boxes.
-The kids enjoyed this one, they got chocolates from the lightpool person inside!
+The Chocolate Shop is exactly that: an empty shop with animations projected into and onto chocolate boxes.
+The kids enjoyed this one; they got chocolates from the Lightpool person inside.
 Just a bit further up the street is Gull Power, a psychedelic multimedia artwork celebrating the gulls of Blackpool.

 Gull Power.